costantinoai/evolution-mail-translate/USER_GUIDE.md

 1. Try translating again (sometimes helps with complex HTML)
 2. Use "Show Original" to see the original formatting
-3. Check that BeautifulSoup4 is installed: `pip list | grep beautifulsoup4`
+3. Check that BeautifulSoup4 is installed in your venv: `~/.local/lib/evolution-translate/venv/bin/pip list | grep beautifulsoup4`

 ### Email Doesn't Translate